Hostage (2005 film): Box office

 The film earned $34.6 million at the United States box office and a total worldwide gross of $77.6 million.

 It made $9.8 million from 2,123 theaters in its opening weekend, finishing fourth.

 Critical response

 On Rotten Tomatoes the film holds an approval rating of 35% based on 158 reviews, with an average rating of 5.08/10.
 The website's critics consensus reads, "Grisly and cliched, audiences may feel they're being held Hostage."
-On Metacritic, the film has a weighted average score of 44 out of 100 based on 33 critics, indicating "mixed or average" reviews.
+On Metacritic, the film has a weighted average score of 44 out of 100, based on 33 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film three stars out of four, writing: "In scenes where a hero must outgun four or five armed opponents, however, Hostage does use the reliable action movie technique of cutting from one target to the next, so that we never see what the others are doing while the first ones are being shot.
 Waiting for their closeups, I suppose."

+In a BBC review of Hostage, Paul Arendt awarded the film three out of five stars, describing it as a violent and exploitative home-invasion thriller built around a late-career action performance by Bruce Willis.

+He noted the film’s reliance on sadistic and sensational narrative devices, including threats to the hostages, to generate suspense.

+In a review for the Los Angeles Times, Kevin Thomas praised Hostage as a tightly constructed and confidently directed action thriller; and highlighted Bruce Willis for delivering a performance that combines physical intensity with emotional restraint, sustaining credibility under extreme narrative pressure.